kalostoykov/configs/README.md

 # dotvim

-This is my journey to find the best Vim setup for my liking.
+This is my journey to find the best Vim setup for my likings.